104 East Main Street

 Department of the Interior

 Location.
 38° 24.464′ N, 85° 22.714′ W. Marker is in La Grange, Kentucky, in Oldham County.
 Marker is on Main Street east of 1st Street (Kentucky Route 53), on the left when traveling east.
-Click for map.
+Touch for map.
 Marker is at or near this postal address: 104 East Main Street, La Grange KY 40031, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Veterans Memorial (within shouting distance of this marker); William Berry Taylor of Spring Hill (within shouting distance of this marker); A Masonic Leader (about 400 feet away, measured in a direct line); Oldham County, 1824 (about 500 feet away); William T. Barbour House (about 600 feet away); War Memorial (approx. 0.3 miles away); David Wark Griffith (approx. 4.5 miles away); Westport (approx. 7.1 miles away).
-Click for a list of all markers in La Grange.
+At least 8 other markers are within walking distance of this marker.
+Veterans Memorial (within shouting distance of this marker); Colonel William Oldham (within shouting distance of this marker); William Berry Taylor of Spring Hill (within shouting distance of this marker); A Masonic Leader (about 400 feet away, measured in a direct line); Funk Seminary Site (about 400 feet away); Oldham County, 1824 (about 500 feet away); James and Amanda Mount Home / J.C.
+Barnett Library and Archives (about 500 feet away); William T. Barbour House (about 600 feet away).
+Touch for a list and map of all markers in La Grange.

 Regarding 104 East Main Street.